BlockResearchGroup/compas-FoFin/README.md

 ## Contributions

-If you want to contribute to COMPAS FoFin, check out the [deveoper guide](DEVGUIDE.md).
+If you want to contribute to COMPAS FoFin, check out the [developer guide](https://github.com/BlockResearchGroup/compas-FoFin/wiki/Developer-Guide).